nmccready/lax_cread/content/posts/1-who-am-i.md

 #### Why Blog?

 Every season coaching parents like to have background about myself and or my recommendations for lacrosse.
-Instead of sending out the same email, I decided it was time to share these things more publicly as well as monetize on the lacrosse equipment I recommend.
+Instead of sending out the same email, I decided it was time to share these things more publicly.